Disease diagnostics using machine learning of immune receptors

 We find that this framework has a wide variety of applications, including stratified models, multinomial targets, multi-response models, conditional average treatment estimation and even gradient boosting.
 In the stratified model setting, the pretrained lasso pipeline estimates the coefficients common to all groups at the first stage, and then group-specific coefficients at the second “fine-tuning” stage.
 We show that under appropriate assumptions, the support recovery rate of the common coefficients is superior to that of the usual lasso trained only on individual groups.
 This separate identification of common and individual coefficients can also be useful for scientific understanding.

-Erin Craig∗, Timothy Keyes∗, Jolanda Sarno, Maxim Zaslavsky, Garry Nolan, Kara Davis, Trevor Hastie, Robert Tibshirani
+Erin Craig∗, Timothy Keyes∗, Jolanda Sarno, Jeremy P. D’Silva, Pablo Domizi, Maxim Zaslavsky, Albert Tsai, David Glass, Garry Nolan, Trevor Hastie, Robert Tibshirani, Kara Davis

-Survival stacking: casting survival analysis as a classification problem
+A review of survival stacking: a method to cast survival regression analysis as a classification problem

 Erin Craig, Chenyang Zhong, Robert Tibshirani